-Shehab Ahmed is a Professor of Electrical Engineering (EE) since August 2018 with affiliations to the Ali I.Al-Naimi Petroleum Engineering Research Center (ANPERC) and to the PSE Division.
+Shehab Ahmed is a Professor of Electrical and Computer Engineering (ECE) since August 2018 with affiliations to the Ali I.Al-Naimi Petroleum Engineering Research Center (ANPERC) and to the PSE Division.
 This is the second time that Ahmed has held a faculty position at KAUST.
 In 2010 he was a visiting assistant professor in the PSE Division.

 Areas of expertise and current scientific interests